- Russia to decide on buying Mistral warship by yearend - military

 Many Russian military and industry experts have questioned the financial and military sense of the purchase.

-Russia's current arms procurement program through 2015 does not provide for construction or purchases of large warships, so the acquisition of a French warship is more likely under a new program, through 2020, which has yet to be developed.
+Russia's current arms procurement program through 2015 does not provide for construction or purchases of large warships, so the acquisition of the French warship is more likely under a new program, through 2020, which has yet to be finalized.

 Add to blog

 You may place this material on your blog by copying the link.